danmt/dynamic-component-loader/README.md

 }
 ```

-That's great, all we need to do now is to create the ClientProfileComponent, we'll need the same files from the GuestProfileComponent.
-Let's start by the template `src/app/profile/client-profile/client-profile.component.html`
+That's great!
+All we need to do now is create the ClientProfileComponent.
+We'll need the same files from the GuestProfileComponent.
+Let's start with the template `src/app/profile/client-profile/client-profile.component.html`

 ```html
 <section class="card">